-All staff will be made aware of each individual academy's unauthorised absence and children missing from education procedures.

-- We will provide opportunities for students to develop skills, concepts, attitudes and knowledge that promote their safety and well-being. - All our policies which address issues of power and potential harm, for example Anti- Bullying, Discrimination, Equal Opportunities, Handling, Positive Behaviour, will be inter- linked to ensure a whole academy approach.
+- All staff will be made aware of each individual academy's unauthorised absence and children missing from education procedures. - We will provide opportunities for students to develop skills, concepts, attitudes and knowledge that promote their safety and well-being. - All our policies which address issues of power and potential harm, for example Anti- Bullying, Discrimination, Equal Opportunities, Handling, Positive Behaviour, will be inter- linked to ensure a whole academy approach. - We also recognise the particular vulnerability of children who have a social worker.